-- enter lines of business and/or markets in which we have limited or no prior experience; - issue debt and be required to abide by stringent loan covenants; - assume liabilities; - record goodwill and intangible assets that will be subject to impairment testing and potential periodic impairment charges; - become subject to litigation and environmental issues, which include product material content certifications related to conflict minerals; - incur unanticipated costs; - incur large and immediate write-offs; and - incur substantial transaction-related costs, whether or not a proposed acquisition is consummated.
+- enter lines of business and/or markets in which we have limited or no prior experience; - issue debt and be required to abide by stringent loan covenants; - · assume liabilities; - · record goodwill and intangible assets that will be subject to impairment testing and potential periodic impairment charges; - · become subject to litigation and environmental issues, which include product material content certifications related to conflict minerals;

+- incur unanticipated costs and expenses, including with respect to our compliance obligations under U.S. federal securities laws; - incur large and immediate write-offs; and - incur substantial transaction-related costs, whether or not a proposed acquisition is consummated.